 Q: How much does a health information technician make?

 A: You can find the health information technician salary range by visiting the Bureau of Labor Statistics website.
 The salary for a health information technician depends on the answers to several questions including where you live and work, your experience, and other related factors.
 If you’d like to learn more about the typical salary range for an entry-level position as a health information technician, call us or fill out the form and click “request info.”

-Q: What’s it like to take health information technology classes online?
+Q: What’s it like to take health information technology courses online?

 Q: What’s the best school for your needs?

 A: Of course you’re looking for the best school—for you.
 So what are your needs?
 Ultimate Medical Academy wants to be the best school for you and we’re here to listen.
 Because the more we understand about your situation, the better we can help.
 Let’s talk about you.
 888-213-4473.

 Q: What should I look for in top schools for health information technology training?